-After years of trial and error, I finally came up with the perfect succulent potting mix recipe.
-This is the best soil for succulents, and it’s super easy to make too!
-In this post, I will share my recipe and show you exactly how to make your own succulent soil.
+After years of trial and error, I finally came up with the perfect DIY succulent potting soil mix.
+This is the best, and it’s super easy to make too!

-Plus, I think the commercial soil mix for succulents (at least the stuff I’ve purchased in the past) are light on sand, and hold more water than I like.
+I don’t buy succulent soil, I make my own.
+It’s much cheaper than the commercial stuff.
+I find that those pre-made mixes (at least the stuff I’ve purchased in the past) are light on drainage, and hold more water than I like.

 The Best Soil For Succulents

-Overwatering is the number one cause of death for succulent plants, and that is why it is super important to make sure you use the right type of soil to plant succulents.
+When readers reach out to me about problems with their plants, most of the issues they have are caused by overwatering.
+This is by far the #1 cause of death for succulent plants, and that is why it is so important to use the right type of soil for them.

 Related Post: How & When To Water A Succulent Plant